 - The Eva Koch Scholarship is designed to enable a number of Friends each year to form a small research community at Woodbrooke and undertake pieces of research or exploration on a subject that is of interest to Quakers in Britain and beyond.
 For more information click here.

-*Only one of the above offers can be applied to any one-course booking and the request for the discount must be made at the time of booking.
+*Only one of the above discounts/special offers can be applied to any one course booking and the request for the discount must be made at the time of booking.
 We are not able to apply discounts once the booking has been made.
+A small number of ‘Training for Quaker Roles’ courses are excluded from the First-Timers discount.